What is Node.js AppTrace monitoring?

 Node.js Application Trace monitoring

-This package monitors HTTP(S) transaction traces from Node.js applications.
+This package monitors HTTP(S) request traces from Node.js applications.

-This package uses a ServicePilot Agent in combination with the dd-trace Node.js package to instrument Node.js applications to automatically collect their web transactions statistics.
+This package uses a ServicePilot Agent in combination with the dd-trace Node.js package to instrument Node.js applications to automatically collect their web requests statistics.

 This gathers summarized statistics (min,max,avg...) per Node.js application such as: